wololoa/js13k2023/postmortem.md

 By this point, I thought the idea was shit: I originally started with this awesome study of medieval life to end up doing... a simple "click here" simulation.

-The game was supposed to work on mobile and desktop (I quickly discarded VR), but static images were too boring.
+The game was supposed to work on mobile and desktop (I quickly discarded VR), but static game would be too boring.

 "What about walking?"
 I thought.
 "Nah, let's keep it static".